nicolasdanelon/UnofficialDocs/source/extensibility/syntaxdefs.rst

 Final Touches
 -------------

-Finally, let's style escape sequences and illegal sequences, and then we can wrap up.
+Lastly, let's style escape sequences and illegal sequences, and then we can wrap up.

 ::